knightmoves-curriculum/advanced-c-sharp/README.md

 1. **LINQ Aggregation and Reduction Operations**
    - Use LINQ methods like `Aggregate`, `Sum`, `Count`, and `Average` to perform aggregation and reduction on collections.

+1. **Handling Query Parameters in API Requests**
+   - Implementing dynamic filtering or searching using query parameters.

 1. **Model Validation with Data Annotations**
     - Using data annotations to validate input models and ensure data integrity.